 In order to use it, simply touch the clock symbol to rotate through 2, 4, or 8 hour options.
 Doing so a 3rd time will turn it off again.

-I like it – what a great option to have before bed time.
-No need to worry about having to get up in the middle of the nigh to turn it off!
+I like it – what a great option to have before bedtime.
+No need to worry about having to get up in the middle of the night to turn it off.

 The owner’s manual